Richard Elliott, general manager & director of squash

 REquest a lesson

-Our two resident squash pros are available for private lessons and clinics.
+Our three resident squash pros are available for private lessons and clinics.
 We welcome players of any age and any skill level.

 Evan Goldberg, co-founder